Target to spend more than $2B at Black-owned businesses

 It will also introduce new resources, like a dedicated team to help Black-owned suppliers scale their businesses to work with mass chains.
 The Forward Founders program builds off Target’s accelerator program that helps entrepreneurs.

-Target and other corporations are expanding ties with Black-owned suppliers, rethinking marketing and embracing other initiatives in the aftermath of the death of George Floyd last summer that led to protests nationwide against policy brutality and racial inequity.
+Target and other corporations have been expanding ties with Black-owned suppliers, rethinking marketing and embracing other initiatives in the aftermath of the death of George Floyd last summer that led to protests nationwide against policy brutality and racial inequity.

-The trial of former police officer Derek Chauvin, charged with second-degree murder and third-degree murder in Floyd’s death, is underway in Minneapolis.
+The trial of former police officer Derek Chauvin, charged in Floyd’s death, continued Wednesday in Minneapolis.

+More than 20 companies, including Sephora, Gap and Macy’s, have signed on to a nationwide campaign called 15 Percent Pledge, which aims to have companies commit to at least 15% of their products on their shelves to Black-owned businesses — in line with the U.S. Black population.
+Target’s commitment is unaffiliated with that campaign.

+Aurora James, founder and creative director of Brother Vellies, started 15 Percent Pledge as a nonprofit advocacy group last year.
+She said in an interview with The Associated Press this week that the biggest problem for Black-opened businesses is lack of access.
+James says her group is building a data base of Black-owned businesses that helps retailers and brands connect with Black entrepreneurs.

 “We have a rich history of working with diverse businesses, but there’s more we can do to spark change across the retail industry, support the Black community and ensure Black guests feel welcomed and represented when they shop at Target,” said Christina Hennington, executive vice president and chief growth officer in a prepared statement.